Henry W. Wessells

 Henry Walton Wessells (February 20, 1809 – January 12, 1889) was an American brigadier general, best known for his service during the American Civil War, including his surrender of Union fortifications during the Battle of Plymouth in 1864.

 Early life

 Wessells was born in Litchfield, Connecticut, Feb.
 20, 1809.
 After he was graduated at West Point in 1833 he took part in the Second Seminole War, first as a second lieutenant of infantry and then as first lieutenant, being promoted on July 7, 1838.
 In Gen. Scott's Mexican campaign he was promoted captain and received the brevet of major for gallantry at Contreras and Churubusco.
 In the former contest Capt.
 Wessells, though wounded, seized the regimental flag on the death of the color sergeant and put himself at the head of his men.
 On his return from the war the state of Connecticut voted him a jeweled sword, which was presented to him with military ceremonies.

+From 1849 to 1853, Wessells was stationed in Benicia, California and from 1851 to 1853, he served as an escort to the Indian Commissioner.
+In December 1851, he served as a judge on the court martials of George H. Derby, the famous humorist, and Joseph Hooker, the assistant adjutant general of the Pacific Division in Sonoma, California.
 Capt.
-Wessells was on the Pacific coast in 1849–54, and was in the Sioux expedition of 1855, after which he served in the Northwest until the Civil war.
+Wessells was on the Pacific coast until 1854, and was in the Sioux expedition of 1855, after which he served in the Northwest until the Civil War.